colinhartigan/blog/content/posts/photography.md

 In the midst of the tragedy, I ended up buying an old Canon SLR from the 2000s with a nice all-around lens from the 80s (which was just marginally more expensive than the Olympus 💀).
 So far, it's been a lot of fun to shoot with.
 I brought it to Alaska and am so excited to see the landscape shots I got with it.
 I have it here in Texas and am going to try my hand at some street photography soon.

 ![art](/content/images/photography/art.jpeg)

+#### update june 16

+Just ordered a fujifilm X-T30 II and some lenses.
+Super excited.
+As fun as film photography is I don't think I'll be able to grow and learn the same way I could on digital.